When it comes to a special occasion meal, such as Valentine’s Day, who doesn’t think of surf and turf?

 - Always slice across the grain of the protein to ensure tender, easy to chew, meat.

-For additional Valentine’s Day or romantic pasta recipe ideas, please click on the following titles for;
+For additional Valentine’s Day dinner recipes, please click on the following titles for;

 More special occasion recipe ideas from around the web;